txt/plm19/doc/week5.md

 Note that, because of the detail above, unification can return t without extending the bindings.

-- Which means if the intiial bindings are nil then the new binding will be nil
+- Which means if the initial bindings are nil then the new binding will be nil
 - So unify has to return two values
-    - One being the extenstion to the bindings
+    - One being the extension to the bindings
     - The other being a flag true/nil saying if unification was successful

 We say that the first symbol in a list is its predicate.
 A logic program is a set of nested lists, each of which has an outer most predicate.
-If deep withint one list, we find a predicate symbol, then we  jump over to another list to handle some sub-unifications.
+If deep within one list, we find a predicate symbol, then we  jump over to another list to handle some recursive unification.

 The following examples use the syntax of the class Prolog-in-Lisp example: